zliu41/CIPs/CIP-plutus-modules/README.md

 values in a single traversal; each script can be converted to a value *once per transaction*, rather than at every use.
-This variation is expected to reduce the start-up costs of running each script considerably; on the down-side it requires CEK operations which are not currently part of the API, so it requires modifications to a critical component of the Plutus implementation.
+This variation is expected to reduce the start-up costs of running each script considerably; on the down-side the syntactic restriction would be a little annoying, and it requires CEK operations which are not currently part of the API, so it requires modifications to a critical component of the Plutus implementation.

 The simplest alternative to implement would be the main alternative without variations.
 The most efficient implementation would combine